Login with Netlify Identity

 Country dialogue and funding request (previously called ‘concept note’) development are especially critical points during the grant cycle and present an opportunity to consult widely with a range of stakeholders—key population and women’s networks, networks of people living with HIV, communities, civil society, government, technical partners—to advocate for inclusion of activities to promote an enabling environment.
 These partners should ideally be involved at every stage of the grant cycle.

 A wealth of guidance documents exist to support development of these interventions.
-The Global Fund HIV Information Note provides guidance to Global Fund applicants on employing strategic investment thinking when developing funding requests for HIV related programming for the 2017-2019 funding cycle.
+The Global Fund HIV Information Note provides guidance to Global Fund applicants on employing strategic investment thinking when developing funding requests for HIV related programming.
 A thematic section on addressing human rights and gender related barriers is included.
 Similarly, The Global Fund Tuberculosis Information Note and The Global Fund Malaria Information Note include disease specific information and include sections on addressing rights and gender related barriers.

 1. Identify human rights barriers